-Based on analysis of available sources of data, there are 245,000 Holocaust survivors worldwide.
-This estimate is as of August 2023, but it is important to note that the population constantly changes.
-The majority of these survivors have been identified through relatively recent outreach efforts related to providing Hardship Fund Supplemental payments to all eligible living survivors (see Table 1).
-Thirty-six percent of these survivors (87,900) receive ongoing payments through one of the pension programs.
+Based on analysis of available sources of data, there are 220,800 Holocaust survivors worldwide.
+This estimate is as of October 2024, but it is important to note that the population constantly changes.
+The majority of these survivors have been identified through recent outreach efforts related to providing Hardship Fund Supplemental payments to all eligible living survivors (see Table 1 below).
+Thirty-four percent of these survivors (74,400) receive ongoing payments through one of the pension programs.